M66B/FairEmail/docs/FAQ-de-rDE.md

 The error *...
 Software caused connection abort ...* means that the email server or something between FairEmail and the email server actively terminated an existing connection.
 This can for example happen when connectivity was abruptly lost.
 A typical example is turning on flight mode.

 The errors *...
-BYE Logging out ...*, *... „Verbindung zurückgesetzt …”* bedeutet, dass der E-Mail-Server oder etwas zwischen dem E-Mail-Server und der App, zum Beispiel ein Router oder eine Firewall (App), eine bestehende Verbindung aktiv beendet hat.
+BYE Logging out ...*, *...
+Connection reset ...* mean that the email server or something between the email server and the app, for example a router or a firewall (app), actively terminated an existing connection.

 The error *...
 Connection closed by peer ...* might be caused by a not updated Exchange server, see [here](https://blogs.technet.microsoft.com/pki/2010/09/30/sha2-and-windows/) for more information.